Intro to Identifying Animal Totems

 Final Thoughts About Identifying Animal Totems

-Whether you establish an animal totem according to your birth date, or if you connect with your animal via meditation or another encounter, rest assured that getting in touch with your personal animal is a profound investment.
+Whether you establish an animal totem according to your birth date, or if you connect with your animal guides via meditation or another encounter, rest assured that getting in touch with your personal animal is a profound investment.

 By focusing on the attributes of our totems, we internalize these traits and thus begin to externalize the very character we absorb from our totems.